 During the last year, I have been collaborating with the ContiniArtUK in London and I’ve continued developing my artistic practice.
 I have produced a body of work inspired by my time as a professional boxer, that will be exhibited as part of my solo show at ContiniArtUK.
-I’ve also been organising public workshops with children.
+I’ve also been organizing public workshops with children.

 My artwork that I currently like the most is currently on public display in Milan, in my local district; Lambrate.
 It is 250 square meters of dots.

-In many ways I feel like citizen of the world and therefore take inspiration from the experiences I have and the people I encounter.
+In many ways, I feel like citizen of the world and therefore take inspiration from the experiences I have and the people I encounter.
 Everything that surrounds us can become the object of an artistic investigation if observed with a sensible eye.

 The truth is I have never been a follower of the Graffiti art scene in Milan.
 I approached street art because one of my best friends used to paint on walls while I used to draw in a more conventional way.
 One day he gave me a spray can and urged me to try.
 Unfortunately, he has now passed away, he had a terrible accident while painting the walls of the Milan metro.
-Since that moment I decided to dedicate my entire life to the arts in any form this would manifest.
+Since that moment I decided to dedicate my entire life to the arts in any form, this would manifest.